finance-quote/finance-quote/README.md

 # PUBLIC CLASS METHODS

-Finance::Quote has public class methods to construct a quoter object, get or set default class values, and one helper function.
+Finance::Quote implements public class methods for constructing a quoter object, getting or setting default class values, and for listing available methods.

 ## NEW